Start an Accounting and Bookkeeping Business in Dubai

 Submit your application along with passport copies, a business plan, and proof of professional qualifications

-Receive initial approval and pay the applicable licence and registration fees
+Receive initial approval and pay the applicable license and registration fees

 Select a physical office, flexi-desk, or virtual office package depending on your operational needs

-Obtain your business licence and open a corporate bank account
+Obtain your business license and open a corporate bank account

-Licence fees at Dubai South Business Hub are competitive within the free zone market.
-Costs vary based on the office package selected, but professional licence packages typically begin from AED 12,000 to AED 20,000 per year inclusive of registration.
+License fees at Dubai South Business Hub are competitive within the free zone market.
+Costs vary based on the office package selected, but professional license packages typically begin from AED 12,000 to AED 20,000 per year inclusive of registration.
 Additional costs may include visa fees, bank account setup charges, and attestation of qualifications where required.

 Licensing and Compliance Requirements